yellicode/typescript-extension/docs/api.md

 Indicates what to write when the return parameter has a lower bound of 0.
 The default is OptionalityModifier.NullKeyword.

 ## <a name="interface-definition"></a> InterfaceDefinition interface
+Represents a TypeScript interface.

 ### InterfaceDefinition.description: string
+Gets the description of the element.
+This field is optional.
 ### InterfaceDefinition.name: string
+Get or sets the name of the code element.
+This field is required.
 ### InterfaceDefinition.declare: boolean
+Indicates if the 'declare' keyword should be written.
+The default value is false.
 ### InterfaceDefinition.export: boolean
+Indicates if the 'export' keyword should be written.
+The default value is false.
 ### InterfaceDefinition.extends: string
+Contains the names of the interfaces that the interface inherits from.
+This field is optional.

 ## <a name="interface-features"></a> InterfaceFeatures enumeration